 Recognize Early Signs of Trouble

 For almost 40 percent of kids, learning to read is a challenge.
-So in addition to talking, reading, and writing with your child, families play another important role — being on the lookout for early signs of possible trouble.
+So in addition to talking, reading, and writing with their child, families play another important role — being on the lookout for early signs of possible trouble.

 Language or speech problems